 Members of the CHS STudy Abroad Resource Team serve as study abroad ambassadors to CHS students and as an advisory committee for the CHS Director of International Programs.
-Congratulations to the five members of the 2017-2018 CHS STudy Abroad Resource Team!
+Congratulations to the members of the 2017-2018 CHS STudy Abroad Resource Team!

 Major: Apparel, Merchandising and Design